-It’s really fun.
-And, you’ll have this satisfaction once you’re cutting up the marshmallows.
 They come out looking so gourmet.
-I kept thinking to myself, “I can’t believe I made these!”
+It doesn’t matter how many times I make them, I always think to myself, “I can’t believe I made these!”

 Seriously, you’ll scoff at the gourmet marshmallows in the fancy organic grocery stores, thinking to yourself, “I can totally make that!”
 Then, once you make a batch, you’ll want to package them up in little cellophane bags and give them as gifts to everyone you know.